epics-docs/epics-docs/build-system/specifications.md

 ### Install Directories

-Files installed during the build are installed into subdirectories of an installation directory which defaults to `$(TOP)`, the `<top>` directory.
+Files generated during the build are installed into subdirectories of an installation directory which defaults to `$(TOP)`, the `<top>` directory.
 For base, extensions, and IOC applications, the default value can be changed in the `configure/CONFIG_SITE` file.
-The installation directory for the EPICS components is controlled by the definition of `INSTALL_LOCATION` variable.
+The installation directory for the EPICS components is controlled by the definition of the `INSTALL_LOCATION` variable.

 Due to a side-effect of the build rules, the *parent* of the installation directory `($(INSTALL_LOCATION)/..)`